 If Visual Assist finds only one file that corresponds to the current file, the corresponding file opens immediately.
 If Visual Assist finds multiple corresponding files, a menu appears.
 Select from the menu via accelerator, Enter, or Tab.

-Visual Assist looks in the current directory of the file you are editing for the corresponding file.
-If not found, Visual Assist searches your project.
+Visual Assist first examines the directory of the file you are editing for a corresponding file.
+If none is found, Visual Assist searches your project, .., ./inc, and ./include.